 How D.C.
 Really Works

-The President is undoubtedly important and has a number of real powers, but in terms of actual spending and legislation, that role is mostly starting the conversation, acting as the loudest voice in the room, and then acting as a sort of final yes or no.
+The President is undoubtedly important and has a number of real powers, but in terms of actual spending and legislation, that role is mostly starting the conversation, acting as the loudest voice in the room, and then acting as a sort of final yes or no (singing it into law or vetoing the bill for changes).

-In terms of the budget, the President will set the tone, overall objectives, goals, and some limited guidance on specific issues, but the President is not involved in the nitty-gritty of budget proposals and spending, unless it’s a pet project.
+In terms of the budget, the President will set the tone, overall objectives, goals, and some guidance on specific issues, but the President is not involved in the nitty-gritty of budget proposals and spending unless it’s a pet project.

 The real decision making for almost everything goes through a complex series of procedures.
 That is how the sausage gets made.